Yeneakal/GraphDracula/README.md

 - do a depth-first-search (DFS) on the previously generated MST.
 Doing this will deliver a solution to the TSP-Problem implicitly.

 ***How good is the solution?***
 At worst, this implementation will yield a solution twice the cost as the optimal solution at worst case.
-It is quite fast For more detail have a look at the PDF I wrote (in the repo) that will explain the math behind it.
+For more detail have a look at the PDF I wrote (in the repo) that will explain the math behind it.
 It is in german, though.
 Translation to english will follow soonish, hopefully.

 ***Example***